dfo-gulf-science/dfobot/readme.md

 ## Tuning:
  - Note that resnets only work on one image size once trained. i.e. if 400x400 images are used to train the model, tbe outputs will only be valid on other 400x400 images
- - The imageK weights are an important starting point, the model trains far worse without transfer learning
+ - The imageK weights are an important starting point, the model trains far worse without transfer learning, even on the incorrect image sizes
- -
+ - Resnet50 vs resnet 152 should no noticeable difference, using resnet 50 everywhere moving forward

+## Takeaways:
+ - There was no obvious correlation between image goodness and error on annuli count